Fibula-MMO/fibula-mmo.github.io/README.md

-# Fibula-MMO.github.io
+# What's this?

-Contains the GitHub pages content.
+This repo's only mission in life is to host the GitHub pages content for the org.